son-link/SamiTroid/README.md

 You are Sami Troid, a spacial bodyhunter.
 The spacecraft XZ-388 is under attack.
 Your mission: destroy the enemies and recover the last eggs of many especies of a dying planet.

+Howto play:
+You'll have to walk the ship for 14 eggs and take them to the incubator.
+You can only carry one at a time.
+To leave just press the **Action button (S) ** when in the incubator.
+Once you have the 14 eggs you can access the control room to take the ship to its destination

 (c) 2013 Alfonso Saavedra "Son Link" <sonlink.dourden@gmail.com>

 Under [Creative Commons 3.0 BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/) license